Assistance programs Richmond and Henrico County.

-- Christmas and holiday assistance - Includes toys, gifts, meals, and other items.
+- Free Christmas and holiday assistance - Includes toys, gifts, meals, and other items.

 - Utility bill assistance - Money for paying heating and cooling bills, as well as fans for summer heat.

-- Food - This includes applications for programs such as SNAP food stamps.
+- Free food or grocery boxes - This includes applications for programs such as SNAP food stamps.

 - Health care - The local Henrico County offices provides medical care such as Medicaid, indigent health care, free prescription medications, and more.

 - Referrals to nationwide resources, and find public assistance near you.

 - TANF and cash grants for basic living expenses.

 - Emergency rental assistance - Funds are offered for people in the Richmond area who are faced with a crisis, or those with a newborn baby or senior living with them.